Navigating CPS 230 as a Service Provider

 Key clarification:

-- It’s not your call: The responsibility to classify your organization as an MSP (or not) lies with your APRA-regulated clients.
+- It’s not your call: The responsibility to classify your organization as an MSP (or not) lies with your APRA-regulated customers.

-- If designated as an MSP, you should collaborate with clients to:
+- If designated as an MSP, you should collaborate with your Enterprise Customers to:

 - Confirm exactly which critical operations you support (e.g., payments, claims processing, customer inquiries).

-- Confirm the tolerance levels* for these critical operations - note that tolerance levels are set by your client
+- Confirm the tolerance levels* for these critical operations - note that tolerance levels are set by your Enterprise Customers

-Once your organization has confirmed its status as MSP for APRA-regulated clients, your organization should review the contracts with these clients to ensure that they contain:
+Once your organization has confirmed its status as MSP for APRA-regulated Enterprise Customers, your organization should review the contracts with these clients to ensure that they contain:

 - CPS 230-specific clauses: Audit rights for APRA, fourth-party disclosures, liability for subcontractor failures etc.

-- Service levels that match client tolerance levels (e.g., uptime guarantees, recovery time objectives).
+- Service levels that match Enterprise Customer's tolerance levels (e.g., uptime guarantees, recovery time objectives).

 3. Business Continuity Planning

-Your Business Continuity Plan (BCP) should enable APRA-regulated clients to maintain critical operations during disruptions.
+Your Business Continuity Plan (BCP) should enable APRA-regulated Enterprise Customers to maintain critical operations during disruptions.
 This includes:

-- Testing: Participate in your clients’ BCP testing cycles, especially for severe but plausible scenarios.
+- Testing: Participate in your Enterprise Customers BCP testing cycles, especially for severe but plausible scenarios.

-- Tolerance Alignment: Ensure recovery timelines match the client’s tolerance levels (e.g. if your client’s maximum allowable outage is 4 hours, your Recovery Time Objective should be ≤4 hours)
+- Tolerance Alignment: Ensure recovery timelines match the Enterprise Customers' tolerance levels (e.g. if your Enterprise Customers' maximum allowable outage is 4 hours, your Recovery Time Objective should be ≤4 hours)

 CPS 230 requires regulated entities to map dependencies across their supply chains, including the MSP’s subcontractors (i.e. fourth parties).
 This includes:

-- MSPs should notify APRA-regulated clients of material subcontractors.
+- MSPs should notify APRA-regulated Enterprise Customers of material subcontractors.

 - MSPs should assume liability for subcontractor failures.